I am an associate professor of philosophy at the University of North Georgia.

 However, while existential interests compelled me to pursue philosophy (despite my trying to give it up after my BA), at Georgia State University I "found Wittgenstein," so to speak, and that led to years of Wittgenstein, philosophy of language, and then to Putnam and issues of ontology.
 Work that has created the fruitful background against which I approach everything else.

 Since graduating from the University of Iowa in 2008, I have slowly begun to return to many of my original concerns, doing research, writing, and teaching classes on topics such as happiness, suffering, death, awe, Buddhism and enlightenment.
-In the past two years I have begun to work out what I take to be important connections between the middle-late Wittgenstein's work on language and Japanese Zen Buddhism's views on language.
+In the past five years I have begun to work out what I take to be important connections between the middle-late Wittgenstein's work on language and Japanese Zen Buddhism's views on language and enlightenment.
 In doing so I have been focusing on Dōgen's rehabilitation of language in the Zen soteriological context.
-In this context I am interested in applying my version of conceptualism to Zen Buddhist claims about enlightenment experience.
+In this context I am interested in applying my version of conceptualism (which roots concepts in behavior and dispositions, abilities more generally) to Zen Buddhist claims about enlightenment experience.

-My interests, as I'm sure is true of many, are diverse and far ranging, and I am constantly seeking to find ways to draw connections between seemingly disperate areas and ideas.
+My interests, as I'm sure is true of many, are diverse and far ranging, and I am constantly seeking to find ways to draw connections between seemingly disparate areas and ideas.
 My present interests have me doing this with comparative philosophy, particularly East Asian and Western philosophy.
-While I believe that certain aspects of the analytic tradition are suspect, the drive for clarity is of great value and I seek to apply the "tools" of (post) analytic philosophy to East Asian thought.
+While I believe that certain aspects of the analytic tradition are suspect, the drive for clarity is of great value and I seek to apply the ideals of clarity and exactness (and exactness about inexactness) of (post) analytic philosophy to East Asian thought.